ijzershop/PrestaShop/modules/ps_themecusto/Readme.md

 ## About

-Easily configure and customize your homepage’s theme and main native modules.
+Easily build your homepage: access the main front office modules and quickly configure them.
 This module is only compatible with PrestaShop 1.7 and more.

 ## Multistore compatibility

-This module is compatible with the multistore :heavy_check_mark: <br/>
+This module is compatible with multistore ✔

-It can be configured differently from one store to another.<br/>
+- It can be configured differently from one store to another.
-It can be activated on one store and deactivated on another
+- It can be activated on one store and deactivated on another

 ## Reporting issues